Attribution and persistence

 - If no matching visitor ID is found, a new profile is created.

 When an un-authenticated customer first arrives at your site, that customer is assigned a visitor profile by Adobe Analytics.
-As shown in Unique Visitor and Visits Counts , on authentication a new profile is created.
 When the new profile is created, one visit ends and another visit starts.

-The example below is a representation of how data is sent to Adobe Analytics when a customer authenticates for the first time, on the first device:
+The example below represents how data is sent to Adobe Analytics when a customer authenticates for the first time, on the first device:

 - eVar16 has an expiration of 1 day and evar17 expires on visit.